growilabs/growi-docs/docs/en/admin-guide/management-cookbook/slack-integration.md

   - In case of failure
   Error logs will be displayed.
 Correct the contents of the logs.
     - e.g.
-    if you have not invited GROWI-Bot to the slack channel or inputted the wrong channel, **Channel_not_found** error will be displayed in the logs.
+    if you have not invited GROWI-Bot to the Slack channel or inputted the wrong channel, **Channel_not_found** error will be displayed in the logs.
 Please make sure that GROWI-Bot has been invited to the Slack channel, and the channel name has been inputted appropriately.

     ![slack-bot-test-channel-not-found](../../../.vuepress/public/assets/images/slack-bot-test-channel-not-found.png)